Spreading Models in Banach Space Theory: An overview of the examples

-The aim of the next example is to separate for $k>1$ the class of strong $k$-order spreading models from the $k$-order ones. \begin{thm} For every $1<q<\infty$ and $k>1$, there exists a Banach space $X_{1,q}^k$ with an unconditional basis such that $X_{1,q}^k$ admits $\ell^q$ as a spreading model of order $k$ and does not admit $\ell^q$ as a strong $l$-order spreading model for every $l\in\nn$. \end{thm}
+The aim of the next example is to separate for $k>1$ the class of the $k$-iterated spreading models from corresponding of the $k$-spreading models. \begin{thm} For every $1<p<q<\infty$ and $k>1$, there exists a reflexive Banach space $X$ with an unconditional basis such that $X$ admits $\ell^q$ as a spreading model of order $k$ while for every $l\in\nn$, every $l$-iterated spreading model of $X$ is equivalent either to the usual basis of $\ell^1$ or $\ell^p$. \end{thm}